SuzieKopa/SuzieKopa/README.md

 - 👋 Hi, I’m @SuzieKopa
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning Python and PHP
+- 🌱 I’m currently learning Python,PHP and JAVA
 - 💞️ I’m looking to collaborate on IA
 - 📫 How to reach me suziekopa@gmail.com